aryananumula/nyx-eama/README.md

 # Talking Tennis: Causal Language Feedback from 3D Biomechanical Action Recognition

 This project aims to develop a pipeline for classifying tennis strokes using 3D motion data.
 The pipeline incorporates components for data loading, feature extraction, action recognition, and feedback generation using a large language model (LLM).
+Mentored by Nyx Iskander @ UC Berkeley.

 ## Project Structure